sonic-net/SONiC/doc/vlan/switchport-mode-support/Switchport Mode and VLAN CLI Enhancement.md

 * PortChannel Configurations

 In these examples, PortChannel will be configured as “Trunk” from “Routed”.
+We will be using some of exisitng Vlans (Vlan2 to Vlan12 created in the above section) for vlan member configuration on Portchannel.

-Following Steps will be taken to configure “Trunk”  mode  on Ethernet0 from “Routed”.
+Following Steps will be taken to configure “Trunk” from "Routed" on PortChannel

 **1.**  PortChannel Creation